Dollar steadies after slide as greenback funding stays tight

 Within funding markets, signs of stress remain as businesses and investors drive enormous demand for dollars to cover liabilities and as a shelter from a maelstrom that has hit nearly every asset class.

-Cross-currency basis swap spreads, which reflect the cost of borrowing dollars abroad have relaxed for the euro EURCBS3M=ICAP but remain elevated for the yen JPYCBS= and Australian dollar AUDCBS=ICAP, for example.
+Cross-currency basis swap spreads, which reflect the cost of borrowing dollars abroad, have relaxed for the euro EURCBS3M=ICAP.

+But they remain elevated for the yen JPYCBS= and Australian dollar AUDCBS=ICAP, even as the Bank of Japan and Reserve Bank of Australia tap the Fed's funding lines for billions of short-term dollars.

+Against a basket of currencies =USD, the dollar was steady at 101.53 after a 0.6% drop on Tuesday.

 "There's a lot of reasons to believe that we're not out of the woods yet," said Chris Weston, head of research at Melbourne brokerage Pepperstone.